About our league

 • Cat A - fastest riders (can be youth, senior or veteran).
 As a general rule, A category should include elite, first, second category seniors and masters, male and female, plus second and third category juniors and third category seniors who are racing regularly at regional level.
 For under-16 male and female, and 3rd-category masters, male and female who are racing at national and regional level, the choice should be open.

 • At initial registration, senior riders and under-16s can request a category to race in - B or A - depending on their personal assessment of their ability bearing the above guidelines in mind.
 However, the organisers reserve the right to suggest to riders that they change category if their ability does not seem appropriate for the category they have chosen.
 This applies particularly to the B league, which is expected to serve as an introductory path for newcomers and talented youth riders.
-Previous winners of the B category league will be expected to register for the A league in the following seasons.
+As a general rule the first rider in each year’s B category league will be expected to register for the A league in the following season.

 Under-16 males with dispensation to race with seniors will be expected to race the A league as per BC rules; for under-16 women, the decision should be open.

 Second-year under-14s will be permitted to “race up” in the B league, on request.
 However, if they “move up” during the season, having done so they will not be permitted to revert to the Youth League, and the points they have scored in the Youth League will not be transferred to their standings in the B league.
 Those who make the choice to “race up” should be aware that they are not permitted to race against Elite category riders, hence if A and B events are combined - as can happen on rare occasions - their participation will be at the discretion of the individual commissaire who is officiating on that evening and they should be prepared to accept the commissaire’s ruling on this with good grace.
 Under-14s will not be permitted to “race up” with the A league.